Los Angeles Wrongful Death Attorneys

 - Fires and burns.

-Also, a wrongdoer with no intent to cause harm can still be held civilly liable to pay for causing a wrongful death.
+Also, a wrongdoer with no intent to cause harm can still be civilly liable to pay for causing a wrongful death.
 The law only requires you to prove to a jury that the defendant acted with negligence, carelessness, or in a reckless manner that caused death.
-So the wrongdoer can't look the other way if the decedent was owed a duty of safety.
-Even a close family member can be made to pay the other survivors if found civilly liable.
-And as stated above, simply not acting all can form a basis for legal liability.
+So the wrongdoer can't look the other way if he or she owed the decedent a duty of safety.
+Even a close family member may have to pony up to the other survivors if found civilly liable.
+And as stated above, merely not acting all can form a basis for legal liability.

 Also, don't count on the LAPD to give you an accurate Traffic Collison report or other documentation.
 And don't think Cal OSHA will be accurate in its reporting of the cause of workplace death.